Athletics at the 2000 Summer Olympics – Men's decathlon: Medalists

 Šebrle would go on to break the world record in 2001 and win the gold medal at the 2004 Olympic Games in a new Olympic record.
 Huffins retired from international athletics after the end of the season.

 Records

 These were the standing world and Olympic records (in points) prior to the 2000 Summer Olympics.

 Results

 Overall results

+The best marks for each event were split between eight competitors with the gold medallist claiming none (which is unusual in an Olympic decathlon) but placing second in three of them.

-Flying points table after 10th event:
+Flying points table after final event: